Turn that music down or you'll burst your eardrums!

 If your eardrum tears, you'll probably feel pain in your ear.
 Other signs that you might have a perforated eardrum include:

 Tell a parent if you experience any of these problems.
 You'll want to have your doctor check it out.
-The doctor will look in your ear canal with a lighted instrument called an otoscope.
+The doctor will look in your ear canal with a lighted tool called an otoscope.
 Fluid or blood might block the doctor's view, but often, he or she will be able see the tear.

 The doctor may take a sample of that fluid to test for infection.
 He or she might also do some tests to measure your hearing and how well your ears are working.